 Please, make sure you provide the following information in your message:

-- Name, email and phone number.
+- Name, email, and Whatsapp phone number.

 Is the consultation free?

 Can I get a cover up of an existing tattoo?

 To answer that question it is essential you provide a good quality photo of the tattoo to be covered.
 Also, the face-to-face consultation is very important to define what kind of design could cover successfully the existing one.

 Do you do colour tattoo?

 No, I don't.
 I am specialised in black and grey tattoos.
 I use Silverback Ink , 100% vegan animal-friendly.

 Due to the overwhelming demand, it's not always possible to reply to each email, but I do read every single message and really appreciate that you took the time to write to me.
 Please, be patient.
 I always try to get back to you ASAP.